ltelab/disdrodb/docs/source/readers.rst

 Using a reader
 ======================

 Running a reader can be done by command line or directly in python.
-In both ways, the follwoing parameters must ou could be defeined.
+In both ways, the following parameters must or could be defined.